 The beautifully restored building is home to La Fundación Dominicana de Desarrollo / The Dominican Development Foundation.

 was an important person in the original colony.
 He originally lived in La Vega where he was Marshall.
 Viloria was Governor executor of possessions for Diego Columbus.
 The family Colón trusted Juan completely.

 Viloria was the only person permitted to serve the people of royalty.
 He was considered to be the Copero de los Reyes Católicos (Butler of the Catholic Monarchs).

-Location: Calle Mercedes #4 between Calle las Damas and Isabel la Católica.
+Location: The Casa Don Juan Viloria is located on Calle Mercedes #4 between Calle las Damas and Isabel la Católica.
 It is next to the Casa de Gárgolas.

 Frey Nicolás Ovando y Cáceres (1451-1511) was born into a rich family in Spain.
 In 1502 he becomes the third Governor and Captain-General of the Indies.
 There were too many complaints about then Governor Francisco de Bobadilla.
 Ovando replaced Bobadilla and served as the Governor of Hispaniola between 1502 and 1509.

 When Ovando arrived to take over his appointed post as governor of Santo Domingo he brought with him over 30,000 colonists to populate the island.